 “Pair programming” is a practice that came from Extreme Programming (XP) with the idea that two developers working together would be more productive than each working apart.
 The idea has expanded to include pairing two testers or testers with developers.
 What about pairing programmers with non-programmers?
+What benefits can come from that?
+I explored this question and others with Lanette Creamer.
+Creamer will be presenting “Pairing programmers with non-programmers,” and “Agile testing games” at STP Con the week of October 24th in Dallas, Texas.

 SSQ: Pair programming originally started as a technique for two programmers with the same skill sets to work together so they could review and test one another’s code.
 Some use it as a technique for test driven development and trade off with one developer writing the unit tests which drive the design of the code and the other writing the code to get the tests to pass.
 Are you suggesting pairing programmers with manual testers?